Abdominoplasty Conveniently located to serve Puyallup, Tacoma, Federal Way, and Bonney Lake

 Are You a Good Candidate?

-- If you have loose or sagging abdominal skin frequently associated with abnormal relaxation of the anterior abdominal wall muscles (frequently done to multiple pregnancies or prior surgery).
+- Have loose or sagging abdominal skin frequently associated with abnormal relaxation of the anterior abdominal wall muscles (frequently due to multiple pregnancies or prior surgery).

-- If you are unable to tighten abdominal skin with exercise.
+- Are unable to tighten abdominal skin with exercise.

 - A smoother flatter abdomen.